Case study: Code Club leader

 I find that Scratch has very few barriers to learning.
 Last year I was asked to run coding sessions during Maths Week, so I wrote some resources based around 2D shapes and repetition.
 One of the sessions had a mix of Year 2 and 3 students, and none of them had seen Scratch before.
 After only ten minutes, they had all got the hang of locating and assembling the blocks to make a program.

-One of the early challenges that we had was making Code Club projects accessible to children with Special Educational Needs (SEN), especially those suffering from dyslexia or a similar condition.
-The online learning resources were not easy for this group of students, due to the challenges presented by the black-on-white contrast and having to transfer information when toggling between tabs.
-I work closely with our SEN Coordinator to tackle this problem.
+One of the early challenges that we had was making Code Club projects accessible to children with special educational needs (SEN), especially those suffering from dyslexia or a similar condition.
+The online learning resources were not easy for this group of students, due to the challenges presented by the black-on-white contrast, and having to transfer information when toggling between tabs.
+I work closely with our SEN coordinator to tackle these problems.
 At the start of each new term, she goes through my club member lists and gives me information on any students that may have additional needs, as well as strategies to help them to enjoy Code Club.
-The issues with the resources were actually solved in a very low-tech way: we printed them out onto pastel-coloured paper, and it worked like magic!
+The issues with the resources were actually solved in a very low-tech way: we printed them out on pastel-coloured paper, and it worked like magic!

 Moving on to Python

 Last year I allowed each student to set their own pace, whilst offering advice about which projects I thought would be suitable for them.
 I love Scratch, but kids can get ‘over-Scratched’ after a while, and even a simple Python program can give them a great sense of achievement.
 In the larger club last year, the 23 students were all doing different projects: the younger ones used Scratch, whilst most of the older ones worked their way through Python, as well as helping the younger ones at times.
 This year we are sticking together a bit more, using challenges and stretch goals to push the more advanced students.